 COORDINARE commenced operations as the South Eastern NSW Primary Health Network (PHN) in July 2015 and is one of 31 PHNs established across Australia.
-Download a copy of our 2016/17 Report Card to read about some of our key highlights and achievements over the past year or see our 2016/17 Report Card or 2015/16 Report Card for a summary of our first year of operation.
+Download a copy of our 2017/18 Annual Report Card to read about some of our key highlights and achievements over the past year or see our 2016/17 Report Card or 2015/16 Report Card for details about our first two years in operation.

 PHNs were established by the Department of Health on 1 July 2015 with the key objectives of increasing the efficiency and effectiveness of medical services for patients, particularly those at risk of poor health outcomes, and improving coordination of care to ensure patients receive the right care in the right place at the right time.